ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 preserving Secure Channel compromises the privacy in unacceptable ways.
-As an example, the use of the EAT UEID {{-eat}} Claim in UCCS over a privacy preserving Secure Channel allows a verifier to correlate UCCS from a single attesting environment across many Secure Channel sessions.
-This may be acceptable in some use-cases (e.g. if the attesting environment is a physical sensor in a factory) and unacceptable in others (e.g. if the attesting environment is a device belonging to a child).
+As an example, the use of the EAT UEID {{-eat}} Claim in UCCS over a privacy preserving Secure Channel allows a verifier to correlate UCCS from a single Attesting Environment across many Secure Channel sessions.
+This may be acceptable in some use-cases (e.g. if the Attesting Environment is a physical sensor in a factory) and unacceptable in others (e.g. if the Attesting Environment is a device belonging to a child).

 # IANA Considerations